By far, the best decision I made after I got into snorkeling was to buy a waterproof action camera like a GoPro. For. Sure.

 Actually putting into practice how to use a GoPro for snorkeling is pretty straightforward at its core.
 Just get in the water and film what you see.

-But, there are definitely some tips that I’ve picked up along the way which will help you to do it better and ultimately get better underwater photo and video:
+But, there are definitely some tips that I’ve picked up along the way which will help you to do it better and ultimately get better underwater photo and video when you bring your GoPro snorkeling:

 - First, make sure that you get well acquainted with the top button on your GoPro (the one that has a red circle on it).
 This is the shortcut button that launches into whatever mode you had last set (e.g., video) and begins recording, even if the GoPro is off when you press it.
 This button is hugely helpful for snorkeling because it means that you don’t have to worry about trying to get the GoPro turned on, in the right video setting, and then recording while you’re in the water (then remember to turn it off when you’re done to save battery).
 Instead, just press it once to turn the GoPro on and start recording, then press it again to stop and turn the GoPro off until you’re ready to record again.